maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 The control character RESET will reset all settings to their default.
 This includes clear screen and cursor home.

-The command 0x1F is identical, it is added to support hosts that are not able to send a zero-byte 0x00 (a C `printf` might suffer from this).

 The table at the start of this section (last column) shows the defaults RESET effectuates.

 Note that on power-up, the device performs a reset but also prints its name (SSoS).
 So a CLEAR-AND-HOME (or a RESET) as a first command makes sense.

+The command [0x1F](#0x1f-reset) is identical to command 0x00, it is added to support hosts that are not able to send a zero-byte 0x00 (a C `printf` might suffer from this).

 #### Example